 Formaldehyde is commonly used as a preservative in nail polish.
 Significant evidence suggests that this particular component is, to put it simply, highly bad.
 It might also be present as a preservative in your cosmetics.
 According to research, this is a recognized carcinogen.
 Additionally, it has been associated with asthma, neurotoxicity, developmental toxicity, and general skin, eye, and lung irritation.

-Put in simple words, synthetic fragrance is a man-made fragrance made with chemicals.
+Put in simple words, synthetic fragrance is an artificial fragrance made with chemicals.
 Synthetic fragrance can contain any combination of 3000+ stock chemical ingredients.
-The fact that no one really knows the name of this substance raises the majority of health concerns.
+The fact that no one really knows the name of this substance or its sources raises the majority of health concerns.
 They are additives, most of which are unknown, and frequently contain endocrine disruptors, carcinogens, developmental toxins, neurotoxins, and other harmful substances.

-Synthetic fragrance is mostly found in the names like eau de toilette, perfume, essential oil blend, and aroma on their labels.
+Synthetic fragrance is mostly found in the names like eau de toilette, perfume, essential oil blend, and aromas on their labels.

 Sulfates are most commonly used in cleaning products and shampoos.
 SLS is a foam booster and can cause irritation to your skin, lungs, and eyes.
 There is also a chance that it could harm non-reproductive organs and the environment.
 SLF is also used in a similar way but is often contaminated with 1,4 – dioxane.
 1,4 – Dioxane is a carcinogen and can also cause irritation and allergic reactions.

 Most cosmetic and skincare items contain ethanolamines, from moisturizers to baby sunscreen.

 Monoethanolamine (MEA), diethanolamine (DEA), and triethanolamine are typical ethanolamines (TEA).
 These substances are mostly employed as cleaners, preservatives, or surfactants (foaming agents).